-The guy’s smile ceased to an intrigued expression, where one of his eyebrows wandered upward.
+The guy’s smile morphed to an intrigued expression, where one of his eyebrows wandered upward.
 “Is that so?” he drawled.

 I dumped my backpack next to my grey vintage boots and crossed my arms over my chest.
-Charlie Brown finally worked up the decency to sit up.
+Charlie Brown finally worked up the decency to sit.
 The longer I looked at his face, the more it seemed familiar.
-I might have seen this guy at one of Hunter’s parties already but, for Christ’s sake, I couldn’t fish his name from my mind.
+I might have seen this guy at one of Hunter’s parties but, for the love of Christ, I couldn’t fish his name from my mind.

-However, he didn’t leave, which grated on my nerves, because my leg always hurt the most when I was standing and I really needed to sit down soon.
-Now, he pulled out the second earpiece, scooted down to one end of the bench and, without words, offered me a seat beside him.
+However, he didn’t leave, which grated on my nerves, because my leg hurt the most when I was standing and I really needed to sit down.
+He pulled out the second earpiece, scooted down to one end of the bench and, without words, offered me a seat beside him.
 With a snort, I accepted the offer.

-Eight days after the accident, I didn’t need crutches any longer, and I could even climb stairs again without dragging my injured leg in an awkward way after me.
-But sitting down proved a little complicated after all, because my knee still hurt when I bent it in a full right angle and over.
+Eight days after the accident, I didn’t need crutches any longer, and I could even climb stairs again without dragging my injured leg in an awkward way behind me.
+But sitting down still proved a little awkward, because my knee still hurt when I bent it in a full right angle and over.
 So, as usual, I kept my right leg as straight as possible and slumped in slow motion down on my bench.